Butterfly Effects and Battleship Defects

 However, these consecutive penny packets ensure that Nagumo never has a window to launch an escorted strike against Azuma No. 3’s reported target and thus has no choice but to wait and recover the morning strike, lest he start The Decisive Naval Battle™ by having dozens, if not over a hundred, of his combat aircraft ditch into the drink.

 At 0820, Azuma No. 3 again reports in, this time confirming the presence of a single carrier.
 However, it has actually spotted Spruance’s Task Force 16, which has two.
 At 0906, Yorktown launches her strike with 44 aircraft.
 Fletcher risks his reserves—the nine spare aircraft of VS-5 who had not launched on morning searches—after a new update from FRUPAC confirms the presence of no less than six carriers.
-Then, at 0917, in a bewildering move, Nagumo turns northeast onto a closing course with the enemy throwing away his air groups’ range advantage.
+Then, at 0917, in a bewildering move, Nagumo turns northeast onto a closing course, with the enemy throwing away his air groups’ range advantage.
 Nagumo, regardless, just needs one 45-minute window to spot and launch his strike.

 He will not get one.